cavaliba/cmt_monitor/docs/docs/config.md

 Before that delay, an alert is sent as a warning.

-## `alert_max_level`
+### `alert_max_level`

+Scope:  global, module, check ; lower wins.

 Values: alert(default), warn, notice, none

-It defines the maximum alert informations detected by a module run, that will be reporte to the metrology servers.
+It defines the maximum alert informations detected by a module run, that will be reported to the metrology servers.

-Thes option can be set at the following configurations from lower to higher precedence (last rules) : global, module, individual check.

-When set to alert (default), alert conditions are sent as collected from the module.
+When set to alert (default), alert conditions are sent as alert, when collected from the modules.

-When set to warn, one shift is performed : alerts become warn, warn becom notice, notice are discarded (data is sent, but fields describing alerts, warnings, notice, notifications are set to 0)..
+When set to warn, one shift is performed : alerts become warn, warn becom notice, notice are discarded (data is sent, but fields describing alerts, warnings, notice, notifications are set to 0).

 When set to warn, two shifts are performed : alerts become notice, the rest is discarded.

-When set to none, all level are discarde, no values are reported to metrolgoy servers.
+When set to none, all level are discarded, no values are reported to metrolgoy servers.

-## `load_confd : yes/no`
+### `load_confd : yes/no`

+Scope: global

+Default: no

-It defines if a remote conf (HTTP) should be collected and merged with local configuration.
+It defines if a conf.d/ folder must be scanned and .yml files merged to current configuration.

-## `conf_url`
+### `conf_url`

+Scope: global

 Remote URL from which additional configuration may be fetched, persisted locally, and merged at each run.